The Abyssinian cat’s playful personality and curious temperament means they’re the perfect companion for cat lovers and busy families.

 With the right care, the Abyssinian cat can stay healthy and happy most of their lives.
 However, they are susceptible to certain diseases, including:

 More like dogs than other cats, the Abyssinian cat’s energetic personality means it requires plenty of exercise and attention.
 They love to climb and aren’t afraid of heights, so a garden filled with trees or an indoor climbing tower will help burn off their energy and keep them out of trouble.
-Find out more about how to pet-proof your home before bringing your cat home.

 To match their active lifestyle, the Abyssinian needs a diet rich in protein.
 To avoid future issues with their kidneys, it is also beneficial to have a balance between dry and wet foods.